tanweijie123/tp/docs/DeveloperGuide.md

 ### Edit Schedule feature

-The proposed Edit Schedule mechanism is facilitated by `FitEgo`, similar to the Edit Session Command.
+The proposed Edit Schedule mechanism is facilitated by `Addressbook`, similar to the Edit Session Command.

 This operation is exposed in the `Model` interface as `Model#setSchedule()`.